beehive-lab/TornadoVM/docs/source/programming.rst

    taskGraph.task("sample", Class::method, param1, param2);

-- The first paramter sets an ID to the task.
+- The first parameter sets an ID to the task.
 This is useful if developers want to change device, or other runtime parameters, from the command line.
 - The second parameter is a reference (or a Java lambda expression), to an existing Java method.
 - The rest of the parameters correspond to the function call parameters, as if the method were invoked.